Last Updated on September 11, 2024 by Maged kamel

 Live load as a structural load.

 The next table source is ASCE-02.
-The title is given as the minimum uniformly distributed live loads, L0, and minimum concentrated live loads.
+The title is the minimum uniformly distributed live loads, L0, and minimum concentrated live loads.
 The Access floor system office’s uniform loads are estimated at 50 lb/ft2.
 The corresponding KN/m2 is 50.0.

 For the assembly areas and theaters, fixed seats are fastened to the floor).
 The uniform weight in lb/ft2 is 60.00.
 The corresponding weight in KN/m2 is 2.87.
 For balconies (exterior).
 The uniform lb/ft2 is 100.00.
 The Si units’ corresponding uniform load is 4.79 KN/m2.
 For corridors, the weight as a uniform load is 100 lb/ft2.